 - Does not promote the off-gassing of chemicals.
 Some brands of air purifiers are made with poor quality plastic that can off-gas Volatile Organic Compounds (VOCs) which pollute your home.
 This is entirely counterproductive and can be avoided with an air purifier that does not promote VOCs.

-The most effective HEPA air purifiers include IQAir, Amaircare and Austin Air.
+The most effective room air purifiers include IQAir, Amaircare and Austin Air.
 Their products meet the stringent guidelines that guarantee the purest air.
 Don’t waste another second breathing imperfect air.
-Invest in a HEPA air purifier that will help your overall well-being and fits the criteria outlined above.
+Invest in a top quality HEPA air purifier that will help your overall well-being and fits the criteria outlined above.

 "WOW!
 I really appreciated the wealth of clear, concise information available on Clean Air Plus.
 The quality of your product offerings speaks volumes.
 I love my new air purifier and use it everyday.
 Thank you for your friendly service and easy checkout process — delivery was right on time!"